Third Hour Now up and running on the Rush Limbaugh program.

 They're giving a small part of our own money back.

-They didn't start well the private.
+They didn't start with the private project.

 Well, I mean, the state, the local people, the federal, everybody, anybody we pay taxes to.